Easy Chocolate Mug Cake

 A chocolate mug cake topped with whipped cream and chocolate chips sits in a white mug with a metal spoon on a wooden surface.

 When I went to pastry school 20+ years ago, I never thought I’d become a mug cake expert.
 But two mug cake-obsessed teenagers changed all that.
 I’ve perfected my base recipe that uses butter, not eggs, for richness and texture.
-And I am happy to have a chocolate version alongside my Banana Mug Cake, my Oreo Mug Cake, and my Chocolate Chip Mug Cake.
+And I am happy to have a chocolate version alongside my Banana Mug Cake, my Oreo Mug Cake, and my Chocolate Chip Mug Cake

 Jump to:

-Why Make This Recipe
+Why Make This Easy Mug Cake

 • So easy: no mixer, no oven, simple ingredients, and minimal cleanup (this is why my teens love it)